mwganson/pdwrapper/README.md

         Sketch</pre>
 Box's Shape and its AddSubShape are the same thing, the box's pattern shape because Box is the first shape in the tree and there is nothing in front of it for it to fuse with.
 Pocket's shape is the Box with the hole in it, but its AddSubShape (pattern shape) is the hole itself, or more accurately the shape of the tool created by extruding the sketch, the one used to cut the pocket.
 If the sketch is just a circle then the Pocket's AddSubShape is a cylinder.
 Which object you use in making the PDWrapper object's tip shape is up to you, whether it's the Box's shape or the cylinder's shape.
 (Note: You might need to set Shape Management to Manual if you want to change many of these settings or else they will get reset by the Shape Manager.

+## User Interface
+### Show Offset Props (boolean)
+Default: False.
+Whether to show properties related to offsetting options.
+### Show Scale Props (boolean)
+Default: False.
+Whether to show properties related to scaling options.
+### ShowMeshProps (boolean)
+Default: False (unless wrapped object is a mesh).
+Whether to show properties related to mesh objects.
+### Show Warnings (boolean)
+Default is true.
+There are warnings when the PDWrapper Tip Shape contains multiple solids, a big no no in Part Design.
+But such shapes are allowed by the PDWrapper object.
+They are only problematic when the subsequent operation, if any, does not reconcile this by bridging all of the disconnected shapes back together.
+In Part Design *every* boolean result in the chain must produce a single contiguous solid.
+PDWrappers can be a way to get around this limitation if used carefully.
+The Show Warnings property, if set to false, will disable output of these and a few other warning messages, which can become annoying after a time.<br/>

 ## Changelog
 * 0.2021.10.14.rev2 Put Type property in PDWrapper section